Skip to main content

 • Issuers and verifiers can create multiple organizations to keep different sets of identifiers and other entities separated

-• The Desk API offers multi-tenancy and accepts user management integration from Keycloak
+• The Desk API offers multi-tenancy and granular permission-based authorization

 Holding